unjs/h3/README.md

 ## Utilities

-H3 has concept of compasable utilities that accept `event` (from `eventHandler((event) => {})`) as their first argument.
-This has several performance benefits over injecting them to `event` or `app` instances and global middleware commonly used in Node.js frameworks such as Express, which Only required code is evaluated and bundled and rest of utils can be tree-shaken when not used.
+H3 has a concept of composable utilities that accept `event` (from `eventHandler((event) => {})`) as their first argument.
+This has several performance benefits over injecting them to `event` or `app` instances in global middleware commonly used in Node.js frameworks, such as Express.
+This concept means only required code is evaluated and bundled, and the rest of the utilities can be tree-shaken when not used.

 ### Built-in